nisranjan/cache/README.md

 This is a cloud native distributed cache implementation which supports a per node router.
 ### Usage ###
 #### Put ####
-Puts and Key-Value pair in the cache.
-The key is typically an numeric value (but not essential) and the value can be a complex object.
+Puts and Key-Value pair in the cache using HTTP POST.
+The key is typically a numeric value (but not essential) and the value can be a complex object.
 ```
+HTTP POST request
 http://{IP}:{Port}/api/cache/{key}
 ```
 A sample object